alihanucar/alihanucar.github.io/_pages/cv.md

 * 2022 Jun - Present : Controlling Analyst Assistant at DHL Express in Leipzig, Germany

-* 2020 Jan - 2022 May : Investment Fund Specialist at Is Asset Management in Istanbul, Turkiye
+* 2022 Jan - 2022 May : Investment Fund Specialist at İş Asset Management in Istanbul, Turkiye

+  2020 Jan - 2021 December : Investment Fund Assistant Specialist at İş Asset Management in Istanbul, Turkiye

 * 2019 Aug - 2019 Dec : Investment Assistant at Garanti Securities in Istanbul, Turkiye